algolia/docsearch/docs/src/inside-the-engine.md

 - We **index** these records with the appropriate global settings (e.g. metadata, tags, etc.)

-_**Note:** The above process performs sanity tests as it scrapes, in order to detect errors.
+_**Note:** The above process performs sanity tests as it scrapes to detect errors.
 If indeed there are any serious warnings, it will abort and hence not overwrite your current index.
 These checks ensure that your dedicated index isn't flushed._

 ## Ranking records